JakeBat/JakeBat.github.io/ProDevDoc.md

 Hey there, my name is Jake.
 I love building any kind of app or program because I simply love to build new things.
 I usually use coding languages like Java or HTML to make them.
 Do you have anything you might want built?

+# Reflections

+I was unable to find myself through google, which makes me realise I need to increase my online presences.
+Perhaps I will try to be more active on my social media accounts and add more detail to them.
+Hopefully with time i can gro my linkedin profile so it pops up when my name is googled.